Skip to content

 a.say_hi()

-In a way, the concatenate just adds methods from two tuples to create a new tuple.
+In a way, the splice just adds methods from two tuples to create a new tuple.
 In programming languages with object-oriented programming (OOP), there are many keywords (virtual, final, override, static...) to constrain how methods can be updated/changed.
 In Pyrope, the const and mut keywords can be added to any tuple field.
 The const makes the entry immutable when applied to a method, it behaves like a final keyword in most languages.

 const Int1 = (

-mut counter:int:[private] = 0,
+mut _counter:int = 0,

 comb add(ref self, v) { self._counter += v },